-- 5.45.
+- 5.48.
 Authorities with any employees are, by definition, employers and are required to apply Pay as You Earn (PAYE).
 PAYE taxes and employee and employer National Insurance contributions (NIC) should be calculated and recorded for every employee.
 Deductions should be paid to HMRC on or before the date prescribed.
-In addition, the general requirements of employment law apply but are not within the scope of this Guide. - 5.46.
-HMRC guidance setting out the correct income tax and NIC treatment of parish clerks is set out in the https://mww.mem.ncome.org/mem.ncome.org/mem.ncome.org/.
+In addition, the general requirements of employment law apply but are not within the scope of this Guide. - 5.49.
+HMRC guidance setting out the correct income tax and NIC treatment of parish clerks is set out in the HMRC Employment Income Manual.
 This guidance confirms that a parish clerk is an office holder and that all office holders are subject to PAYE.
-This means that parish clerks:

-- can never be considered as self-employed for tax or NIC purposes; - cannot be paid 'gross'; and - fall to be taxed under PAYE. - 5.47.
-HMRC guidance confirms that where the RFO is a separate appointment, the RFO is also an office holder and is subject to the same income tax and NIC rules as the clerk. - 5.48.
+This means that parish clerks: - can never be considered as self-employed for tax or NIC purposes; - cannot be paid 'gross'; and - fall to be taxed under PAYE. - 5.50.
+HMRC guidance confirms that where the RFO is a separate appointment, the RFO is also an office holder and is subject to the same income tax and NIC rules as the clerk. - 5.51.
 Authorities should pay particular attention to situations where contractors are engaged to carry out the authority's services.
 Occasions may arise when contractors cease to be self-employed and become employees for tax purposes.
-Authorities should refer to HMRC's Employment Status Indicator Tool for further information. - 5.49.
+Authorities should refer to HMRC's Employment Status Indicator Tool for further information. - 5.52.
 As part of risk management arrangements, written confirmation should be sought from HMRC to ensure that payments for services are being correctly treated; otherwise authorities may find themselves with unexpected and significant liabilities to pay income tax and employers NIC.
-Care should also be taken when making any payments of expenses or allowances to non-employees, for example authority members, which should also be considered as falling within the scope of PAYE. - 5.50.
+Care should also be taken when making any payments of expenses or allowances to non-employees, for example authority members, which should also be considered as falling within the scope of PAYE.

+- 5.53.
 All employers are required by law to take out employers' liability insurance and decide the appropriate level of fidelity guarantee insurance.
-All cover should be risk based and kept under constant review to make sure it adequately reflects changes in circumstances. - 5.51.
+All cover should be risk based and kept under constant review to make sure it adequately reflects changes in circumstances. - 5.54.
 Authorities should have regard to guidance on employment matters issued jointly by NALC and SLCC, or by ADA.

-VAT
+VAT:

-- 5.52.
-This can be a complex area and authorities are advised to refer to guidance issued by HMRC. - 5.53.
-Information on how to account for VAT in Section 2 of the annual return can be found at paragraphs 5.129 and 5.130 below.
+- 5.55.
+This can be a complex area and authorities are advised to refer to guidance issued by HMRC. - 5.56.
+Information on how to account for VAT in Section 2 of the Annual Governance and Accountability Return can be found at paragraphs 5.131 and 5.132 below.

-Fixed assets and equipment
+Fixed assets and equipment: